 - Never Clear: Chargent will not remove any card data automatically.

 - Clear After Successful Charge: Chargent will clear the credit card number, expiration dates and card security code only after a successful charge is run.

 - Clear After All Transactions: The credit card number, expiration date and card security code will be erased after any transaction (Charge, Void, Refund)

 - Clear When Token Present: Only when a token is present in the token field, will the credit card number, expiration date and card security code be cleared.
 (Recommended)

 Chargent supports multiple active gateways.
 If only one gateway is active, it will be used for each payment transaction.
-With multiple gateways active, you will need to populate the Gateway lookup field with the desired gateway record for each Chargent Order record..
+When multiple gateways are active, populate the Gateway lookup field with the desired gateway record for each Chargent Order record.